-There is established under the name “RIAD” an international non-profit organisation governed by the provisions of Title III of the Belgian law of 27 June 1921 concerning non-profit associations, non-profit international associations and foundations, as well as the various amendments thereto.
+There is established under the name “Legal Protection International aisbl” an international non-profit organisation governed by the provisions of Chapter 10 and the other applicable provisions of the Code on Companies and Associations of 23 March 2019, as well as the various amendments thereto.

 The registered office of the association is presently at Rue de l’Industrie 4, 1000 Brussels.

 The registered office may be transferred to any other address in Belgium by a simple decision of the Executive Committee.

 Any change in the registered office must be entered in the file of the association held at the Belgian Ministry of Justice and be published in the supplements to the Moniteur belge, the official gazette.

 a. to promote the shared interests of all legal protection insurances, to bring about conditions everywhere that take the interest of the insured into account and guarantee an ever increasing presence of the industry within an environment of fair competition.
 This involves measures such as, by way of example not limitation:

 b.
 To organise conferences and colloquia on issues of particular interest for the Association and its members.